raphlinus/raphlinus.github.io/_posts/2020-12-11-an-old-new-adventure.md

 I have a lot of work in front of me, but am more excited than ever.
 On to an old new adventure, and may 2021 be a time of healing and renewed energy for all.

-[stein on leaving ucsd]: https://blog.cocalc.com/2019/04/12/should-i-resign-from-my-full-professor-job-to-work-fulltime-on-cocalc.html
+[Stein on leaving UW]: https://blog.cocalc.com/2019/04/12/should-i-resign-from-my-full-professor-job-to-work-fulltime-on-cocalc.html
 [Nadia Eghbal]: https://nadiaeghbal.com/
 [Druid]: https://github.com/linebender/druid
 [Runebender]: https://github.com/linebender/runebender